"I'm just the kind of person that rather than lashing out at something that hurts me, I usually cry about it and pray about it."

 But most people miss what's really going on with Dolly Parton.

 She's a walking paradox.
 Dirt-poor roots with a $650 million empire.
 Self-deprecating humor with executive intelligence.
-Over-the-top glamour with down-home authenticity.
+Over-the-top glamour behind a coal-country accent she never bothered to smooth out.

-Every business decision, every charitable initiative, every sequined outfit points to the same driving force inside her.
+Every business decision, every charitable initiative, every sequined outfit points to the same core need.

 TL;DR: Why Dolly Parton is an Enneagram Type 2